freedomotic/fd-developer-manual/docs/source/things/create-new-thing-types.rst

 (for example a sensor notifies that a light brightness has changed) and performs the defined operation for this situation.

-The design pattern underneat is the same as a Java listener used for a Swing button.
+The design pattern underneath is the same as a Java listener used for a Swing button.
 An example can be more clear.
 This is the definition of the brightness property of a light object